St. Louis, MO

-In order to be compensated for you or a loved one’s injuries, you must file a lawsuit against Merck & Co.
+To be compensated for your injuries, you must file a lawsuit against Merck & Co.

 You may be eligible to receive compensation for both the economic and non-economic damages that you suffered as a result of your injuries.
 For a better understanding of your potential damages, review our guide to assessing damages.

 The first step in filing a Zostavax lawsuit is mitigating your injuries and other damages.
 You should seek proper medical treatment right away and do everything in your power to minimize the damages caused by your injuries, including following your doctor’s orders.

 Next, familiarize yourself with the civil litigation process so that you know what to expect of your Zostavax lawsuit.

 You can also begin to gather evidence to support your claim.
 Evidence can include but is not limited to, medical records, bills associated with your injury, personal testimony and witness testimony, schedules and planners, and other physical documents related to your injuries.
 Your Zostavax lawyer will help you to gather evidence that is unavailable to you.

 Finally, you will need to hire a personal injury lawyer to represent you as your Zostavax injury lawyer.